-Should I use glass break detectors or motion sensors to protect my home?
+Should I use glass break detectors or motion sensors?

 While everyone knows that door and window sensors are used to protect doors and windows from intrusion, many people do not know which sensor to use to add an extra layer of protection.
 Glass break detectors and motion sensors are great additions to a home that is protected by door and window sensors.
 Because door and window sensors will only activate an alarm if the actual door or window is opened, even a house that has every door and window contacted is still not fully protected.
 A criminal that shatters a sliding door or window and climbs through the opening would be able to walk freely through your home without ever tripping an alarm.
 Also, if the intruder were able to cut a hole in your roof and get in through your attic, again no alarm would be activated.
 These are just two examples of why doors and windows should not be your only means of protection.